-Component 2: Integrated Management and Development of Environmental Assets along the Drina River Corridor
+Component 2: Integrated Management and Development of the Drina River Corridor

 Sub-component 2.1: Flood protection and environmental management.
+This sub-component will finance infrastructure works, studies, surveys, consultations and preparation of detailed design of interventions related to the management of environmental assets (the protection of local ecosystems that act as carbon sinks) along the Drina Corridor.
 The on-going GEF-SCCF-financed Drina River Basin Management project as well as the ESMAP technical assistance, are conducting studies that will identify the additional actions needed for flood protection, bank stabilization, drainage and river training works, and reservoir management in the Drina Corridor.
-This sub-component will finance selected priority investments in line with the project development objective including any further studies that may be needed.
+Upgraded flood protection capacity (at or above 1 in 100-year event) also enhance climate adaptation capacity of protected areas.

-Sub-component 2.2: Integrated development of lower Lim watershed.
-This project will finance improved watershed management in the Lim and Grncar River basins of Montenegro.
-This activity will finance works related to flood protection, drainage and irrigation measures.
-The design of these investments and solutions are under preparation of the ongoing GEF-SCCF project.
+Sub-component 2.2: Integrated development of Drina watershed.
+This sub-component will finance improved watershed management in the Lim and Grncar River basins of Montenegro, as well as works related to flood protection, drainage and irrigation measures within the Lim River Basin (a tributary of the Drina River) to mitigate flood risks and promote sustainable use of natural resources.
+These measures include: river bank stabilization; river training works; flood protection embankments and dykes.
+The detailed designs of these investments are under preparation through the ongoing GEF-SCCF project.
+This sub-component will further finance the preparation of selected priority investments in line with the project development objective.

-Component 3: Enabling regional economic integration, institutional strengthening and program management
+Component 3: Project preparation and management

 Sub-component 3.1: Project preparation.
-This sub-component will finance preparation of project documentation for phase II of the program, including environmental and social safeguard assessments.
+This sub-component will finance preparation of project documentation for phase II of the program, including environmental and social assessments.